Arthritis Pain Overview

 The most prevalent form of arthritis is osteoarthritis (OA).
 Approximately 21 million people in the United States are diagnosed with OA.
 This condition is most common in women over the age of 60; however, in those under the age of 55, more men than women develop OA.
 In general, OA that develops after years of wear and tear is called primary osteoarthritis.
 OA that develops from another cause (e.g., obesity, injury, heredity) is called secondary osteoarthritis.

 Rheumatoid arthritis (RA) affects over 2 million people, mostly women.
 Unlike OA, rheumatoid arthritis is an autoimmune disease.
 In patients with RA, the immune system mistakenly attacks healthy joint tissue as if it were an infection or invading organism.
 This immune response and the damage it causes lead to joint stiffness, pain, and inflammation.
 If left untreated, RA can lead to permanent disfiguration and joint damage.

 Incidence and Prevalence of Arthritis

-It is estimated that about 70 million people in the United States have arthritis.
+Approximately 52.5 million adults in the United States have been diagnosed with some form of arthritis and it's estimated that about 70 million have arthritis.
 The condition affects men and women of all races and ethnicities, as well as children.
 However, arthritis is more common in women and in older people.